11 Oct 2019

 Here it is in black and white, from Microsoft’s Office 365 service agreement:

 To understand why, it’s probably helpful to explore the definition of backup, why Office 365’s features fail to conform to it, and what a true backup solution, in contrast, looks like.

-Firstly, Office 365 violates the cardinal ‘3-2-1 backup rule’ – three copies of your data on two different pieces of media, one of which should be offsite.
+The short answer is - it doesn't.
+Office 365 violates the cardinal ‘3-2-1 backup rule’ – three copies of your data on two different pieces of media, one of which should be offsite.